 Why have I been declined cover?

 We would love to cover everyone but unfortunately, our underwriting criteria means that sometimes we can’t offer insurance to somebody.
 We can’t give specifics, but it’s made up of lots of different factors, like car, age, experience and much more.
 Also, we don’t offer cover for outside of Great Britain, drivers with a non-GB licence or non-GB residents.
 Our Customer Care team won’t be able to help you with this either, sorry.

 Why isn’t my policy showing on MID?

 It takes up to a week for the cover to show on the Motor Insurance Database.
-There should already be an annual insurance policy on the car if it’s a Learner Driver policy or if you’re sharing a friend or family member’s car.
-This is a policy and if there isn’t an annual policy in place, your cover won’t be valid.
+There should already be an insurance policy on the car if you’re sharing a friend or family member’s car.
+If there isn’t a policy in place, your cover won’t be valid.
 Please follow the relevant steps here to cancel.

 Can I use Veygo to drive abroad?

 No, your policy is only valid in England, Scotland and Wales.